1265 Hours Available To Reach Your Goals – How Will You Use Them?

 July 3, 2012

 I had a wonderful Canada Day long weekend complete with a waterfront festival, outdoor activities, relaxing by the pool, ice cream, ice cream and more ice cream!
-While doing our best to enjoy the moment there was that nagging feeling like work was just around the corner.
-And indeed it was.
-Most people I talk to dread going back to work for one reason – there is too much to do and too little time to do it in.
+While doing our best to enjoy the moment, I couldn’t help beginning to feel bogged down by they impending amount of work looming around the corner.
+Most people I talk to dread going back to work for one reason – there is too much to do and too little time to do it.

 I know there are many reasons to feel this way.
-Through observing people at work, the one that sticks out most often is that people get dragged into doing work that doesn’t need to be done.
+One, most obvious, is that people get dragged into doing work that doesn’t need to be done.
 Myself included.
 Especially in large organizations, time can easily be spent working on things that provide no value to the customer.
 I’m not saying it’s intentional.
 I believe it is largely due to the shift in what our ‘work’ is – knowledge and information.
 This mostly intangible work creates less direct connection to the overall goals of the company and it is more difficult to measure individual productivity.

 The advice to prioritize and set goals for the week and each day tends to leave us frustrated as we think that is just one more thing to add to the list.
 There is stress to get things done however where is the sense of urgency to get the right things done?